 Your homeowners insurance won’t cover you

 Most homeowners, condominium and renters insurance policies do not cover damage from an earthquake.
-Similar to flood insurance, earthquake insurance must be purchased separately in California.
+Similar to flood insurance, earthquake insurance must be purchased separately from homeowners insurance in California.
 Without it, you’ll have to pay out of pocket to replace broken possessions and repair any damage to, or even rebuild your home.

 What earthquake insurance covers